(Title Image: propensityforcuriosity.com)

 Public Policy and Genetic Engineering

-It’s illegal to ban GM crops in the EU, however the Welsh Government’s current approach to GM is described as “precautionary” and “restrictive”, with a very extensive and bureaucratic application process in order to use GMOs in Wales (or to put people/companies off).
+The Welsh Government’s current approach to GM is described as “precautionary” and “restrictive”, with a very extensive and bureaucratic application process in order to use GMOs in Wales (or to put people/companies off).
 The Welsh Government is also a member of a European regional GM-free network, and it’s likely that if they had the power to create a GM-free Wales, the National Assembly would vote to do so.
 It’s unclear how this will pan out after Brexit.

 When it comes to genetic engineering in medicine and industry, it’s quite different, with the Wales Gene Park – based at University Hospital, Cardiff as part of Cardiff University – being a major centre for research into genetic illnesses and gene therapies.